mvw/hackerrank/Functional Programming/Persistent Structures/Minimum Multiple/README.md

 ## Problem
 https://www.hackerrank.com/challenges/minimum-multiple/problem

-This is about
+This problem is about
-- efficient lcm queries for a continuous range [L..R] of indices of an array A[0]..A[N-1]
+- efficient [lcm](https://en.wikipedia.org/wiki/Least_common_multiple) queries for a
+  continuous range [L..R] of indices of an array A[0]..A[N-1]
-- efficient updates of the array, an array element has to be multiplied by a factor
+- efficient updates of the array, where an array element has to be multiplied by a factor

 ## Solution
 This task buggered me for quite some months.
 See below how I finally solved it.